discordjs/guide/guide/popular-topics/errors.md

 client.on('message', someHandlerFunction);

 client.login('token');
-//client will not be logged in yet! client.fetchUser('myId').then(someInitFunction);
+//	client will not be logged in yet! client.fetchUser('myId').then(someInitFunction);
 ```